hyperrhiz/jekyll-journal/pages/32-instructions.md

 - the system's name (if any) used in the two papers must be different.

 The authors should make a good-faith effort to preserve the double-blind nature of the JSys submission.

-Please inform the Editor-in-Chief and Area Chairs if there is a previous Arxiv submission; this helps if reviewers unintentionally find the Arxiv paper.
+> Please inform the Editor-in-Chief and Area Chairs if there is a previous Arxiv submission; this helps if reviewers unintentionally find the Arxiv paper.

+TODO: clarify how people are supposed to do that!

 ### Social Media

 JSys does not forbid authors to advertise their work on social media.
-However, do not link to the OpenReview submission, as doing so breaks double-blindness.
+However, they should do not link to the OpenReview submission, as doing so breaks double-blindness.

 For example,